Zoé Vallé Memorial LibraryLatest News:

 Land Acknowledgement:

-The ZVL acknowledges that we gather in Mi’kma’ki , the ancestral and unceded territory of the Mi’kmaq People.
+The ZVL acknowledges that we gather in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq People.
 This land is governed by the treaties of Peace and Friendship, first signed by the Mi’kmaq, Wolastoqey, Peskotomuhkatiyik, and the British Crown in 1726.
 These treaties neither imply nor affirm the surrender or transfer of land to the British, but rather recognized Mi’kmaq and Wolastoqey title and set the rules for what was to be a long-standing relationship between nations, initially preventing war and facilitating trade.
-We recognize that we are all treaty people and have responsibilities to each other and to the caretaking of this land where we gather.
-We also acknowledge that people of African descent have been in Nova Scotia for over 400 years and honour and offer gratitude to those ancestors of African descent who came before us to this land.
+We recognize that we are all treaty people and have responsibilities to each other and to the caretaking of this land.

 Donate: